-Just six games into his age-32 season in 1988, Boston Celtics legend Larry Bird opted to have surgery on both of his heels to fix the bone spurs plaguing him.
+Just six games into his age-32 season in 1988, the Celtics legend opted to have surgery on both of his heels to fix the bone spurs plaguing him.
 By the time the three-time NBA MVP returned in 1989, the Celtics’ front office had launched a plan to “modernize” an aging roster and put speedy, youthful talent on the floor.
 Offensive chemistry plagued the C’s, which required Bird to play the fourth-most minutes per game of his career that season.

 But his warrior’s mentality masked a dark secret.
 Larry Bird’s back was failing him, and it was too late before anything could be done.